michaelnowotny/cocos/README.md

 *   Multi GPU support via map-reduce.
 *   High-performance random number generators for beta, chi-square, exponential, gamma, logistic, lognormal, normal, uniform, and Wald distributions.
 Antithetic random numbers for uniform and normal distributions.
 *   Provides a GPU equivalent to SymPy's lambdify, which enables numeric evaluation of symbolic SymPy (multi-dimensional array) expressions on the GPU for vectors of input parameters in parallel.
+*   Adaptation of SciPy's gaussian_kde for the GPU

 ## Table of Contents